OrchardCMS/OrchardCore/src/docs/glossary/README.md

 List of terms and concepts that you can find in Orchard Core and a small explanation.

-They are grouped by roles: Power user, Theme designer, Administrator.
+They are grouped by roles: User, Theme designer, Administrator.

-## Power user
+## User

+### Content Item

+A content item is a single piece of content, often associated with a single URL (address) on the site.
+Examples of content items are pages, blog posts or products.

+### Content Type

+Content items are instances of content types.
+Said differently, content types are classes of content items.

 ### Content Part

-Extends a content type with a complex piece.
+Content parts are atoms of content that are enough to build a specific coherent behavior and that can be reused across content types.
 There can be only one part of the same kind by content type.
 See [Content Parts](../reference/modules/ContentParts)